-Let me explain my latest obsession: Starbucks chai mocha hot cocoa bombs.
-Creamy, dreamy, and decidedly the best treat ever!
+These Starbucks chai mocha hot cocoa bombs are my latest obsession.
+They are creamy, dreamy, and decidedly the best treat ever.

-This week, I wanted to pair my favorite Starbucks chai mocha latte with hot cocoa and it was an AMAZING combo!
-So, grab your favorite mug and let’s get started.
+This week, I wanted to pair my favorite Starbucks chai mocha latte with hot cocoa and it was an AMAZING combination!
+And the best part is I’m lazy, which means there is no piping bag, double boiler, or wickedly difficult tempering chocolate techniques needed.
+Grab your favorite mug and let’s get started.

-Tips to Make Mocha Chai Hot Cocoa Bombs
+Tips to Make The BEST Hot Cocoa Bombs

 - If this is the first time you’re making our own DIY hot cocoa bombs, check out the tips and tricks on my hot cocoa bombs recipe page.
 It’s the best info to really get your cocoa bombs made fast and easy!

-- Besides just being a hot chocolate bomb (which is awesome in it’s own right), what really makes this a treat is, the yummy touch of chai tea latte that’s included.
-It’s a subtle difference, but it makes everything just that much more jazzed on the tongue.
+- Besides just being a hot chocolate bomb (which is awesome), the yummy touch of chai tea latte included elevates it.
+It’s a subtle difference but it makes for a party on the tongue.

-- To make your drinking experience blossom from just looking at a ball of chocolate filled with goodies to, you know, actually drinking a mug of cocoa, it’s basically a two-step process.
-Put the cocoa bomb in the mug.
-Heat your milk to piping hot (hot enough to melt chocolate) and pour it over your bomb in the mug.
-Then you just watch the magic happen when the chocolate melts and the bomb “explodes!”
+- To use this decadent ball of chocolate filled with goodies is a two-step process.
+First, put the cocoa bomb in a heat-safe mug.
+Heat any milk (or water) to piping hot (hot enough to melt chocolate) and pour it over the bomb in the mug.
+Watch the magic happen when the chocolate melts and the bomb “explodes!”

 More Unique Hot Cocoa Bombs You Might Like